Packing list for ski tours

 Departure from Mont Velan at the end of April

-• Ski touring trousers: either softshell trousers with more breathability or Gore-Tex trousers for optimum protection in really "huddle" weather.
+• Ski touring trousers: Either breathable softshell trousers or Gore-Tex trousers for optimum protection in wind, snow or „huddle“ weather.

-• Wind and rain protection (Gore-Tex jacket or similar)
+• Wind and rain protection: Lightweight, weatherproof hardshell jacket (Gore-Tex or similar).

 • Sun cream with a high protection factor